 If you need to purchase a copy, it is available on the AAP NRP website.
 We also provide you with an electronic copy of the NRP textbook with your course registration 2 weeks prior to your registered class.

-- Part 1: Completion of the online examination (both sections of the exam and the eSim cases) PRIOR to attending the course.
+- Part 1: Completion of the online examination PRIOR to attending the course.
 Two weeks before the course, participants will receive an email with instructions on accessing and completing the online examination.
 After completion of the exam, a Certificate of Completion is generated.
-The Certificate of Completion must be given to the course instructor PRIOR to the course.
+Please e-mail a copy of your NRP certificate to email@example.com by 12:00pm the day prior to your instructor-led event.

 - Part 2: Attendance of a NRP course (Instructor-Led Event), which contains skills stations, simulation and debriefing.
 Each class has 2 instructors and 6-9 students.